-Additional information relating to the Company is available on SEDAR at www.sedar.com.
-Additional financial information relating to the Company can be found in the annual audited consolidated financial statements and MD&A for fiscal 2022.
+Additional information relating to the Company is available on SEDAR+ at www.sedarplus.com.
+Additional financial information relating to the Company can be found in the annual audited consolidated financial statements and MD&A for fiscal 2023.

 APPENDIX A

 TERMS OF REFERENCE FOR THE BOARD OF DIRECTORS